...

 The Chinese artichoke (Stachys sieboldii Miq.), native to Japan and China and recently cultivated in Europe, produces tubers rich in minerals and trace elements, particularly phosphorus and silicon.
 They are eaten boiled or roasted.

-1. RAW – Tender artichoke hearts may be used in salad, prepared with lemon and oil.
-They are delightful tasting, which is the best way to take full advantage of their vitamin and trace elements.
+- RAW—Tender artichoke hearts may be used in a salad with lemon and oil.
+They are delightfully tasty, which is the best way to fully utilize their vitamins and trace elements.

-2. ROASTED – Either on a grill or in the oven.
-In either case, the tips of the outer leaves should not be removed since they help maintain internal moisture during the cooking process.
+- ROASTED – Either on a grill or in the oven.
+In either case, the tips of the outer leaves should not be removed since they help maintain internal moisture during cooking.

-3. COOKED – Ideally, artichokes should be steamed.
+- COOKED—Ideally, artichokes should be steamed.
 They are placed whole in a basket in a cooking pot.
-Cooking in this way retains most of its mineral salts and trace elements.
+Cooking in this way retains most of their mineral salts and trace elements.
 If artichokes are boiled in water, the water should be saved for broths or soups.

 How to cut Artichokes